codesnippetspro/code-snippets/readme.txt

 * Added: Filter hook for controlling the default list table view
 * Added: Action for cloning snippets

-= 2.10.2 (21 Jul 2018) =
-* Added: Button to reset settings to their default values
-* Improved: Made uninstall cleanup optional through a plugin setting
-* Fixed: Applied formatting filters to snippet descriptions in the table
-* Improved: Ordered tags by name in the filter dropdown menu
-* Fixed: Incorrectly translated strings
-* Added: Belarusian translation by Hrank.com
-* Improved: Enabled sorting snippets table by tags
-* Updated CodeMirror to version 5.39.0

-= 2.10.1 (10 Feb 2018) =
-* Fixed: Prevent errors when trying to export no snippets
-* Fixed: Use wp_json_encode() to encode export data
-* Fixed: Check both the file extension and MIME type of uploaded import files

-= 2.10.0 (18 Jan 2018) =
-* Improved: Added support for importing from multiple export files at once
-* Improved: Unbold the titles of inactive snippets for greater visual distinction
-* Added: New scope for single-use snippets
-* Improved: Don't show network snippets on subsites by default, and only to super admins
-* Improved: Export snippets to JSON instead of XML
-* Improved: More options for importing duplicate snippets
-* Improved: Use strings for representing scopes internally instead of numbers
-* Added: Allowed plugin settings to be unified on multisite through Network Settings option
-* Fixed: Issue with incorrectly treating network snippets as site-wide for code validation
-* Improved: Rename 'Export to PHP' to 'Download', and add button to edit snippet page

 **[The full changelog is available on GitHub](https://github.com/sheabunge/code-snippets/blob/master/CHANGELOG.md)**

 == Upgrade Notice ==